glf30/Express-Practice-Assignment-2/README.md

   Returns all events for the given borough .
 If no events are found, respond with a message indicating no events were found for that borough.

 - `GET /events/:id`
   Returns a single event matching the provided numeric `id`.
-If the event does not exist, respond an appropriate message.
+If the event does not exist, respond with an appropriate message.

 - `GET /search`
   Allows filtering events using the following query parameters: